Becky139/Project-1/README.md

 - The **Navigation Bar** is positioned directly below the header.
 The navigation bar is only used for screen sizes larger than 1200px.
 It is then replaced by a hamburger menu.
 - The **Navigation Bar** collapses into a **Hamburger Menu** that, when clicked or tapped, opens a sidebar which shows the navigation options.
 - The **Footer** is 100% in width and 40px in height.
 It stays at the bottom of the screen at all times, on all screen sizes.
 Each social media link opens in a new tab.
+- The **Contact Form** is to provide a way for users to contact the develper with feedback or with ideas for more stories to be added to the site.
+The form can not be submitted without at boxes being filled out.

 list of pages and content layout